JakeD520/Lucian/03_Episodes/S01E01/Scene 8.md

 Aella takes a drag, completely unbothered.
 She looks down at Chip's khakis, soaked from the knee down.

 **AELLA**
-Except everything.
-Including your pants.
+You sure about that, Chipster?

-Chip glances down at the damp stain, then shrugs like it doesn't matter.
+Chip glances down at the damp stain on his crotch, then shrugs like it doesn't matter.

 **CHIP**
 Whatever.
 Winners don't care.